How to make your small bathroom look larger

 Sticking with one colour will not mean a loss in design or character for the bathroom.
 Using different textural elements such as pale stone or tile and fabric accents, as well as touches of metallic or wood, will keep the seamless look.
 You can even achieve this with wall panels.

 In a small bathroom, it can be tricky to balance storage with a need for space to breathe and letting light in, so floating or hanging fixtures are a great answer.
+They give you all the storage you need without taking up important floorspace!

 The effect your fittings and bathroom furniture have on the space can be dramatic.
 For example, anything with a long profile will invade the space you need but also draws the eye, causing the room to appear smaller than it is.
 Slimline and wall-hung fixtures, such as toilets and cabinets, take up a smaller portion of space while maintaining maximum functionality.